wikindx/wikindx/trunk/docs/README.txt

 The  client  accesses  the  database via  a  standard  (graphical)  web browser.
 Wikindx  makes use of the tinyMCE editor  (v2.0.4) and this could limit the web browsers that can be used.
-A migration project to CKEditor is underway to address these limitations.
+A migration project to TinyMCE 5 is underway to address these limitations.

 Generally, though, if you use the following, you should be OK: